brown-band/website/pages/scripts/2011-2012/fall/dartmouth.md

 Watch now as the band forms a champagne flute and toasts its seniors, limerick-style.

-:sd[Band forms a champagne glass with senior bubbles and plays "Bits & Pieces" after each senior Limerick.]
+:sd[Band forms a champagne glass with senior bubbles and plays “Bits & Pieces” after each senior Limerick.]

 _Justin Ardini, CS Major\
 Pretty good at bari sax, we’d wager.\